 1. Voices In The Background

 When activated for use, recognition software listens for audible input near the microphone.

 In a quiet setting, the software will pick up the user’s voice with ease.
 That’s often not the case in a loud or crowded area.
 Multiple voices in the background will interfere with a user’s voice inputs.

 Typically, extraneous voices will find their way into the software and cause errors with the program or voice assistant.
-Newer software can be trained to listen for a specific voice to reduce problems.
+Newer software can be trained to listen for a specific voice to reduce speech recognition problems.

 2. Speedy Talking, Dialects and More

 Using voice recognition software requires a clear and discernible voice so it doesn’t have trouble understanding you.
 Therefore, things like fast speaking or accents wreak havoc on the software.

 Most programs miss words and phrases if they’re spoken too quickly or in certain dialects.
 A simple mispronunciation tricks the average recognition software, too.